 What is Qualitative Research?

 Qualitative research involves the collection and analysis of non-numerical data to gain a thorough understanding of a concept or a problem of research.
 This method of research seeks to answer a research question through the collection of evidence.
-There are a wide range of qualitative research methods you can choose from as per your topics.
-Further, this research methodology is extensively used in the fields of humanities and social sciences such as in the subjects of sociology, anthropology, history etc. In qualitative research, the methods of data collection include surveys, observations, interviews, secondary research etc.
+There is a wide range of qualitative research methods you can choose from as per your topics.
+Further, this research methodology is extensively used in the fields of humanities and social sciences such as in the subjects of sociology, anthropology, history, etc. In qualitative research, the methods of data collection include surveys, observations, interviews, secondary research, etc.

 Types of Qualitative Research